This blog post is part one of an upcoming series about the unique benefits provided by Qubole when leveraging Spot instances.

 Qubole strongly recommends configuring multiple instance types for worker nodes (also commonly referred to as Heterogeneous Clusters) for the following reasons:

-- One reason is, of course, to maximize the Spot fulfilment rate and be able to use the cheapest Spot instances.
-This factor becomes even more important given the discussion in the previous section, as lowering Spot Request Timeouts too much could result in a lower Spot fulfilment rate in some cases.
+- One reason is, of course, to maximize the Spot fulfillment rate and be able to use the cheapest Spot instances.
+This factor becomes even more important given the discussion in the previous section, as lowering Spot Request Timeouts too much could result in a lower Spot fulfillment rate in some cases.